 - The student/family must be considered in need of assistance (i.e. meet any of these criteria):

 - Students in the family are eligible for free or reduced lunch (FRL) at school.

 - Students in the family are in kinship or foster care.

 - Student/family is receiving assistance or services from a school, school district, human service agency, shelter, hospital, clinic or place of worship.

 - Family crisis due to job loss, natural disaster, poverty, homelessness or displacement.

-- Students must live in the 10-county Denver Metro Area** Any child or youth in foster/kinship care is eligible to shop, even if they are placed outside of Metro Denver.
-Not sure if you are in the Denver Metro Area?
+- Students must live in the 10-county Denver Metro Area** Not sure if you are in the Denver Metro Area?
 Download a Map of our Service Area here.

-- **School districts in the Denver Metro Area include: Adams 12 Five Star Schools, Adams 14/Commerce City, Adams 50 (Westminster), Aurora Public Schools, Boulder Valley School District, Brighton 27J, Cherry Creek School District, Clear Creek School District, Denver Public Schools, Douglas County School District, Elizabeth School District C-1, Englewood Schools, Gilpin County School District, JEFFCO Public Schools, Littleton Public Schools, Mapleton Public Schools, Platte Canyon, Sheridan School District 2
+- **School districts we serve in the Denver Metro Area include: Adams 12 Five Star Schools, Adams 14/Commerce City, Adams 50 (Westminster), Aurora Public Schools, Boulder Valley School District, Brighton 27J, Cherry Creek School District, Clear Creek School District, Denver Public Schools, Douglas County School District, Elizabeth School District C-1, Englewood Schools, Gilpin County School District, Jeffco Public Schools, Littleton Public Schools, Mapleton Public Schools, Platte Canyon, Sheridan School District 2, St. Vrain Valley

-- Students must be enrolled in preschool – 12th grade, or working toward a GED (up to 21 years old).
-Although the store keeps some smaller sizes on hand, we do not serve kids younger than 3-years-old, even if they are attending daycare.
+- Students must be age 3-21 and enrolled in preschool – 12th grade, or working toward a GED.
+We do not serve kids younger than 3-years-old, even if they are attending daycare.

 Who Can Refer Students